Miguel Rojas Player Props: Dodgers vs. Orioles

-Miguel Rojas -- batting .206 with two doubles, two walks and four RBI in his past 10 games -- will be in action for the Los Angeles Dodgers versus the Baltimore Orioles, with Tyler Wells on the hill, on July 18 at 7:05 PM ET.
+On Wednesday, Miguel Rojas (on the back of going 0-for-3) and the Los Angeles Dodgers play the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
+First pitch is at 1:05 PM ET.

-He had a hitless performance in his most recent game (0-for-1) against the Orioles.
+In his most recent game he had a hitless performance (0-for-3) against the Orioles.

 Miguel Rojas Game Info & Props vs. the Orioles